JoramGranger/laravel-CRUD-API-with-SANCTUM/README.md

 - registering users
 - logging in users

-Access tokens are generated and used to access the protected routes (Un-Authenticated), otherwise blocked by sanctum.
+Access tokens are generated and used to access the protected routes (with Authentication), otherwise blocked by sanctum.